 Please note that there will be heavy traffic flows heading towards Glendhu Bay on event day.
 Please factor this into your travel time and take extreme care, watching for sudden stops in traffic.

 A bag drop service operates from the start line areas for Off-Road Marathon and Ultra Run only.
-A covered gear trailer will be waiting at the start line for you to put any excess clothing/gear into.
+A gear trailer will be waiting at the start line for you to put any excess clothing/gear into.
 This trailer will then be driven to the finish line area to await your arrival.
 Please note: no mandatory gear can be left with this bag drop service, all mandatory gear must be carried with you through the course.
 We take all care but no responsibility for anything put into the gear trailer.
-Please put it in a bag clearly labelled with your name and mobile phone number.
+Please use the bag tag provided to you at Athlete Check-in.

-A separate bag drop area will also be available at Wilcox Green for Miners Trail and Sawpit Trail Run athletes to leave gear while out on course.
+A separate bag drop area will also be available at Wilcox Green for Miners Trail athletes to leave gear while out on course.
+No bag tags are provided for the Miners Trail - please clearly label your bag with your race number.

-For all events, except the XTERRA Triathlon, we use disposable timing transponders that are attached to the back of your race number.
+For all events we use disposable timing transponders that are attached to the back of your race number.
 Please attach your race number to the front centre of your top if running, or bike handlebars if riding.
 Timing transponders DO NOT need to be returned at the finish line.

-The Mountain Bike, Off-Road Marathon and XTERRA Triathlon events have four self-service Aid Stations evenly spaced along the course.
+The Mountain Bike and Off-Road Marathon events have four self-service Aid Stations evenly spaced along the course.
 Refer to the course map for exact locations.
-Aid Stations will have water, PURE electrolyte hydration drink (lemon flavour on course, superfruit flavour at the finish line), jet planes and some stations will have a supply of Clif bars: Chocolate Almond Fudge and Coconut Chocolate Chip flavours.
+Aid Stations will have water, PURE electrolyte hydration drink (orange flavour), and a supply of OSM bars in a variety of flavours.
+Please note that the Aid Stations are predominately for the Off-Road Marathon runners, Mountain Bikers should be carrying what you need to complete the event.